Lebanese Shaabiyat is a super easy Middle Eastern dessert that will wow your guests. Delicate, flaky, creamy and sweet that can never go wrong.

 - Start by making the simple syrup by adding all the ingredients stirring well over medium heat until it thickens, let it cool to room temperature.

 - Bake your puff pastry according to package directions.

 - Drizzle with simple syrup while hot.

-- Now with a sharp knief cut each cup in half and fill in between with approximately a tablespoon of the ashta cream, then replace the top part again.
+- Now with a sharp knife cut each cup in half and fill in between with approximately a tablespoon of the Ashta cream, then replace the top part again.

-- Top the whole thing with another tablespoon of the ashta and garnish with some crushed pistashios.
+- Top the whole thing with another tablespoon of the Ashta and garnish with some crushed pistachios.